gutenbergtools/gutenbergsite/site/newsletter/march.md

 ## Ebooks used for educational purposes

-Most of our readers are looking for new titles in our catalog they can read, right?
-Wrong!
-Some of them have been using our ebooks to learn new languages.
+Many of our readers are reading ebooks from our catalog just for pleasure.
+Others have been using our ebooks to learn about our history.
+Some are even using them to learn new languages!
 Two recent cases prove this fact: one German scholar is reading children’s stories to learn Italian.
 Another fellow is improving his knowledge with books on Serbian literature.
 Join us in learning.

 <https://www.gutenberg.org/ebooks/bookshelf/636>